shishir1991/AirBnB-Analysis-of-Data-Using-Power-BI/README.md

 The primary objective is to analyze Airbnb data to reveal insights into user experiences and satisfaction levels with the numerous listed stays, all accomplished using Power BI.

 ## Project Goals
-A. Assessing District Location Scores: The aim is to pinpoint the location in the district with the least favorable location scores.
+- Assessing District Location Scores: The aim is to pinpoint the location in the district with the least favorable location scores.
-B. Examining Host Response Time Impact: The goal is to delve into the relationship between host response times and the overall ratings of Airbnb listings, providing valuable insights.
+- Examining Host Response Time Impact: The goal is to delve into the relationship between host response times and the overall ratings of Airbnb listings, providing valuable insights.
-C. Visualizing Airbnb Listing Prices: The objective is to create visual representations of Airbnb listing prices across different cities and summarize any noteworthy trends or variations.
+- Visualizing Airbnb Listing Prices: The objective is to create visual representations of Airbnb listing prices across different cities and summarize any noteworthy trends or variations.
-D. Analyzing Composite Scores: The task involves creating a composite score that integrates check-in experience and host communication for various districts with subsequent analysis and insights.
+- Analyzing Composite Scores: The task involves creating a composite score that integrates check-in experience and host communication for various districts with subsequent analysis and insights.
-E. Calculating Listing Age and Host Tenure: This objective entails computing the age of Airbnb listings and identifying hosts who have accumulated more than ten years of hosting expertise.
+- Calculating Listing Age and Host Tenure: This objective entails computing the age of Airbnb listings and identifying hosts who have accumulated more than ten years of hosting expertise.
-F. Property Type Price Analysis: The task involves the creation of a visual tree map that displays average prices for various room and property types with specific attention given to the property type associated with the highest prices for entire places.
+- Property Type Price Analysis: The task involves the creation of a visual tree map that displays average prices for various room and property types with specific attention given to the property type associated with the highest prices for entire places.
-G. Crafting a Comprehensive City Insights Report: This objective entails the creation of a comprehensive report that presents listing prices, guest ratings, and visitor trends for multiple cities, with a particular focus on assessing changes in visitor trends in 2020 in contrast to earlier years.
+- Crafting a Comprehensive City Insights Report: This objective entails the creation of a comprehensive report that presents listing prices, guest ratings, and visitor trends for multiple cities, with a particular focus on assessing changes in visitor trends in 2020 in contrast to earlier years.

 ## Installation
    - Clone the repository: